mmistakes/so-simple-theme/about/index.md

 ## So Simple Theme is all about:

-* Responsive templates.
-Looking good on mobile, tablet, and desktop.
-* Gracefully degrading in older browsers.
+* JAJAJAJA Gracefully degrading in older browsers.
 Compatible with Internet Explorer 9+ and all modern browsers.
 * Minimal embellishments and subtle animations.
 * Optional large feature images for posts and pages.
 * [Custom 404 page]({{ site.url }}/404.html) to get you started.